 In \cite{ELX2017}, we investigated the stationary state for three classes of one-dimensional dynamics, whose bulk dynamics is symmetric simple exclusion (SSEP), and driven out of equilibrium by non-reversible, non-conservative dynamics at the boundaries.
 Classical tools can in some cases be adapted to derive the hydrodynamic limit for boundary-driven one-dimensional models for which the boundary dynamics is either reversible w.r.t. a product measure, or sped up or slowed down w.r.t. the bulk dynamics (cf. \cite{SlowBond}).
 However, to the best of our knowledge, no hydrodynamic limit has been derived for models whose boundary evolves on the same time scale as the bulk and whose dynamics is not reversible with respect to a product measure.

 In this article, we expand on the results obtained in \cite{ELX2017}, and use duality techniques to derive the hydrodynamic limit for two of the three classes of models investigated in \cite{ELX2017}.
-In the first class of dynamics, the boundary Markov generator preserves polynomials of degree one and two in the configuration.
+Duality properties have been extensively used to derive hydrodynamic behaviors, in particular for SSEP dynamics (see \cite{DMP} and references therein).
+One central challenge in using duality to derive hydrodynamic limits lies in closing the discrete difference equations satisfied by the $n$-point correlation functions (e.g. \cite{DMFL} for the Glauber+Kawasaki dynamics).
+In the first class of dynamics studied in this article, the boundary Markov generator preserves polynomials of degree one and two in the configuration, and therefore the equations for the density and correlation fields are naturally closed.
 In the second class, particles are created and annihilated at the left boundary at a rate which depends in a weak way on the local configuration at the left boundary (cf. \eqref{eq:Asslambda}).
+This ensures that the dual branching process ultimately dies, and that we are therefore indeed able to close the equations (cf. \cite{ELX2017}).
 In both cases, the bulk dynamics is symmetric simple exclusion, and the right boundary is in contact with a reservoir at density $\beta\in (0,1)$.